canonical/airbyte/docs/integrations/sources/discourse.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.com/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+new source**.
 3. On the Set up the source page, enter the name for the Discourse connector and select **Discourse** from the Source type dropdown.
-4. Enter your API key and it's associated username that you obtained from Discourse.
+4. Enter your API base url, key, and the associated username that you obtained from Discourse.
 5. Click **Set up source**.

 ## Supported sync modes